-In limiting local and state involvement in federal immigration enforcement, many jurisdictions aim to enhance community trust and preserve local resources, finding that "[a] relationship of trust between [the] immigrant community and state and local agencies is central to the public safety."56 That "trust is threatened," however, "when state and local agencies are entangled with federal immigration enforcement."57
+many jurisdictions aim to enhance community trust and preserve local resources, finding that "[a] relationship of trust between [the] immigrant community and state and local agencies is central to . . . public safety."
+That "trust is threatened," however, "when state and local agencies are entangled with federal immigration enforcement."

-Some administrative policies or laws include formal restrictions on local law enforcement's ability to apprehend or arrest an individual for federal immigration violations, including restrictions on arrests for civil violations of federal immigration law.58 Other policies-such as the City of Evanston's "Welcoming City Ordinance"-
+Some administrative policies or laws include formal restrictions on local law enforcement's ability to apprehend or arrest an individual for federal immigration violations, including restrictions on arrests for civil violations of federal immigration law.57 Other policies include restrictions on local law enforcement